erikw/restic-automatic-backup-scheduler/README.md

    ☝ **Note**: `sudo` is required here, as some files are installed into system directories (`/etc/` and `/usr/sbin`).
 Have a look to the `Makefile` to know more.
 1. Fill out configuration values (edit with sudo):
-   * `/etc/restic/pw.txt` - Contains the password to be used by restic to encrypt the repository files.
+   * `/etc/restic/pw.txt` - Contains the password (single line) to be used by restic to encrypt the repository files.
 Should be different than your B2 password!
    * `/etc/restic/_global.env` - Global environment variables.
    * `/etc/restic/default.env` - Profile specific environment variables (multiple profiles can be defined by copying to `/etc/restic/something.env`).
    * `/etc/restic/backup_exclude` - List of file patterns to ignore.
 This will trim down your backup size and the speed of the backup a lot when done properly!